-But when the water fails to fill the toilet tanks for the next flush and no water comes out after you hit that push button or toilet handle, you’ve got a problem at hand.
-After a few times of trying to flush repeatedly, it can get quite frustrating to find that the toilet tanks refuse to fill up.
+But when the water fails to fill the toilet tanks or toilet cisterns for the next flush and no water comes out after you hit that push button or toilet handle, you’ve got a problem at hand.
+After a few times of trying to flush repeatedly, it can get quite frustrating to find that the toilet tanks refuse to fill up and you’ve no remaining water within the tank.
 Once this problem occurs, you can expect the toilet to start clogging soon enough.

-We suggest tackling this issue soon after the signs become apparent.
+We suggest tackling this issue soon in your small bathroom after the signs become apparent.
+You don’t have to buy a new toilet and stressed yourself by adding to the cart, compare two similar-looking toilet bowls with different prices.
 Two options lie before you – calling a professional to handle things seamlessly or trying to investigate on your own.
 If you wish to try and fix the matter at home, there are a few things that you can check.

 Here’s a list of factors that may be preventing the toilet tank from filling up.